 If you door is bordered by pillars, wrap them with leaf garland, either store bought or that you’ve created yourself.
 You can also add the garland around the left, right and top of a window to create a focal point.

-You can also wrap pillars with grapevine garland or create your own grapevine garland using twigs, florist wire, rope and a hot glue gun.
+Wrap pillars with grapevine garland or create your own grapevine garland using twigs, florist wire, rope and a hot glue gun.

 After creating the grapevine garland, attach decorations such as small gourds or pumpkins with a hot glue gun.